CARRIXK/optimize/README.md

 The test suite ran in 7.577 seconds.

----

 **Notes:**
 - Failures relate to model `__str__` methods not returning expected string values.
 - Errors relate to missing URL pattern `'workout_list'` in views tests.

-**Validator Testing**
+---

+## Validator Testing

-- HTML
+### HTML

-Each page was run locally on a server and then the HTML from the page source was passed through the  [Official WC3 validator](https://validator.w3.org/#validate_by_input)
+Each page was run locally on a server and then the HTML from the page source was passed through the  [Official WC3 validator](https://validator.w3.org/#validate_by_input).
+Pages marked with a tick in the validation list indicate that no errors were found.

 - [x] Login Page
 - [x] Logout page